enygma/expose/docs/index.rst

 * PHP 5.3

-Additionally, the default for queue and logging support is a MongoDB database (so you'd need Mongo support if you want to use that) but both the Queue handler and Logging can be overwritten with your choice of adapters.
+Additionally, the default for queue and logging support is a MongoDB database (in the ``\Expose\Log\Mongo`` class, so you'd need Mongo support if you want to use that) but both the Queue handler and Logging can be overwritten with your choice of adapters.
+The Logger can also be replaced with any other logger class that follows the PSR-3 standard.

-The Mongo instance is used for two things - to write out the logging for the tool and, optionally, for use with the offline processing via the queue.
+**NOTE:** Expose *requires* that you define a logger.
+Any good security tool that doesn't produce logs is pretty useless, so you're required to set one up.
+You can use the ``\Expose\Log\Mongo`` class already provided or create your own that matches the ``\Expose\Log`` abstract class structure.

 Sample Code
 ==================